-The number of Trotter steps $M_j$ for each cooling step is chosen following section~\ref{sec:known_gap_cooling}, but taking into consideration that the true transition energy can be off-resonant with $\epsilon_j$ and as high as $E_\text{max}$.
-We find that a good balance between avoiding reheating and minimizing circuit length may be found by setting
+The number of Trotter steps $M_k$ for each cooling step $k$ is chosen to prevent re-heating.
+This follows Eq.~\ref{eq:Trotter_step}, but as transition energies between system eigenstates may be as large as the Hamiltonian spread $2\pnorm{H_\tS}$, we set

+The choice of the fridge energy range $[E_\text{min}, E_\text{max}]$ will generally depend on heuristics on the system. $E_\text{max}$ should be greater or equal than the largest energy of the transitions that we are able to de-excite with the chosen couplings $V_\tS$ (for local Hamiltonians we can estimate this with the techniques described in \ref{sec:bangbang}).
+For ground state cooling, $E_\text{min}$ should be close to the system ground state gap $\Delta_\text{GS}$, as no transition with an energy lower than $\Delta_\text{GS}$ can lead from an excited state to the ground state.